delehef/asgart/README.md

                         "right": position of the right arm in the second file, "length": length of the duplication (bp),
-                        "reversed": true if the duplication is reversed, false else, "translated": true if the duplication is translated, false else },
+                        "reversed": true if the duplication is reversed, false else, "complemented": true if the duplication is complemented, false else },
                 ...
         ]